hasura/ndc-mongodb/README.md

 Remember to use the same value for `<connector-name>` That you used in step 2.

-This will a tree of files that looks like this (this example is based on the [sample_mflix][] sample database):
+This will create a tree of files that looks like this (this example is based on the [sample_mflix][] sample database):

 [sample_mflix]: https://www.mongodb.com/docs/atlas/sample-data/sample-mflix/